MicrosoftDocs/windows-ai-docs/docs/directml/gpu-pytorch-windows.md

 ### Install PyTorch and the Torch-DirectML Plugin

 > [!NOTE]
-> The PyTorch-directml package supports only PyTorch 1.13.
+> The torch-directml package supports only PyTorch 1.13.

 The latest release of Torch-DirectML follows a plugin model, meaning you have two packages to install.
-First, install the pytorch dependencies by running the following commands:
+First, install the PyTorch dependencies by running the following commands:

 ```
 conda install numpy pandas tensorboard matplotlib tqdm pyyaml -y